microdee/mcro/README.md

 }
 ```

-Or add slots right in the Slate declarative syntax derived from an input array:
+Or add slots right in the Slate declarative syntax derived from an input range:

 ```Cpp
 // This is just a convenience function so we don't repeat ourselves